huijing/slides/77-jsbangkok-2020/README.md

 - *highlight 3rd item in flex-auto example, toggle overlay*
 - `flex: initial` resolves to a `flex-grow` value of `0`, a `flex-shrink` value of `1` and a `flex-basis` of `auto`
 - *demonstrate values with computed tab, browser styles, find property*
-- a flex basis of `auto` resolves to `content`, which is an automatic size based on the content within the flex item, typically equivalent to `max-content` width
-- when there is no explicit width set on a flex item, i.e. its value is `auto`, and the `flex-basis` is also `auto`, the browser will use content size as the starting point *(make sure to show flex item diagram in Layout panel)*
-- if there is an explicit width set *(set width to 200px)*, then that becomes the starting point of size calculation, and because the `flex-grow` factor is `0`, this item ends up being `200px`
-- when there is an explicit `flex-basis` value, even if there is a width on the flex item, the `flex-basis` value trumps it and that value becomes the starting point, and this item ends up being `300px`

----

 - flexbox takes into account free space in the flex container
 - free space is space that is not occupied by text nodes
 - browser will not break words, so the minimum size an item can shrink to is the length of the longest word, that's called `min-content`
 - `max-content` is the length which can fit all content into a single line without breaking
-- when `flex-basis` is set to auto, the starting size of the item is its `max-content` size
+- a flex basis of `auto` resolves to `content`, which is usually the `max-content` width
+- when there is no explicit width set on a flex item, i.e. its value is `auto`, and the `flex-basis` is also `auto`, the browser will use content size as the starting point
-- *highlight 3rd item in flex-auto example, open layout panel to show*
+- - *highlight 3rd item in flex-auto example, open layout panel to show*
+- if there is an explicit width set *(set width to 200px)*, then that becomes the starting point of size calculation, and because the `flex-grow` factor is `0`, this item ends up being `200px`
+- when there is an explicit `flex-basis` value, even if there is a width on the flex item, the `flex-basis` value trumps it and that value becomes the starting point, and this item ends up being `300px`
 - a `flex-basis` of `auto` takes into account the size of content within the flex items, so the free space distributed by `flex-grow` is whatever is left over
-- when the `flex-basis` is set to `0`, the content size is disregarded, so if you look at item 1 and item 2 in the second set, 2 is exactly twice the size of 1
+- when the `flex-basis` is set to `0`, the content size is disregarded *highlight second flexbox example*
+- the only difference between these 3 flex items are their different `flex-grow` values,
+- so all the free space available will be distributed among items that are allowed to grow, so item 2 is twice the size of item 1
+- when there is no more space left, the inspector will tell you the minimum size has been reached
+- *give item 2 a really big flex-grow value to show how inspector tells you the minimum size*

 ## `grid-template-areas`